openedx/edx-platform/docs/course_authors/source/organizing_course.rst

 Set the Due Date
 ==================

-For Subsections that contain graded problems, you can set a due date.
-Students must complete the problems in the Subsection before the due date to get credit.
+For subsections that contain graded problems, you can set a due date.
+Students must complete the problems in the subsection before the due date to get credit.

 #.
-From the Subsection page, click **SET A DUE DATE**.
+From the subsection page, click **SET A DUE DATE**.
 The Due Day and Due Time fields appear.
 #.
 Place the cursor in the Due Date field, and pick a day from the popup calendar.
 #.
 Place the cursor in the Due Time field and pick a time.